CS4260-Edross/Docs/scrum_notebook/Sprint3Events.md

 What will we improve for next time?

 * We need more artifacts produced
-* Publish agends for each meeting
+* Publish agendas for each meeting
     * Created by requests to Scrum Master
     * Write it on the whiteboard at the begining of class
     * Automatic artifacts of each meeting